-According to our initial hypothesis, we expected that the depletion of carbohydrates in response to girdling would lead to a decrease in root P concentrations in beech trees because molecular studies with model plants such as Populus or Arabidopsis identified sucrose as a central regulator of P starvation responses, orchestrating the expression of P-related genes (Lei et al., 2011).
+identified sucrose as a central regulator of P starvation responses, orchestrating the expression of P-related genes (Lei et al., 2011).
 At the onset of P starvation, phloem loading and sucrose translocation to roots is enhanced (Hermans et al., 2006).
 In addition to increasing P transport and intracellular acid phosphatase activities, P starvation increases the transcription of genes encoding enzymes for anaplerotic reactions (Wang et al., 2002; Müller et al., 2007; Kavka & Polle, 2016; Kavka & Polle, 2017).
 For example, in poplar trees suffering from P shortage, PEPC is strongly enhanced at the levels of transcript abundances (Kavka & Polle, 2017) and enzyme activities (Gan et al., 2016).
-PEPC is a tightly regulated enzyme of primary carbon metabolism that replenishes the tricarboxylic acid (TCA) cycle.
+PEPC is a tightly regulated enzyme of primary carbon metabolism that replenishes the tricarboxylic acid cycle.
 In Arabidopsis thaliana, PEPC upregulation results in starch depletion (Rademacher et al., 2002), whereas knockdown mutants accumulate starch (Shi et al., 2015).
-In our girdling study, the decrease in starch and the increase in PEPC, together with increases in acid phosphatases, suggest energy depletion and metabolic P shortage signals, similar to the P starvation response described by Plaxton and Tran (2011).
+In our girdling study, the decrease in starch and the increase in PEPC, together with increases in acid phosphatases, suggest energy depletion and metabolic P shortage signals, similar to the P starvation response described by Plaxton & Tran (2011).
 This notion is also supported by the strong decrease in P uptake seen after girdling.
-The uptake of Pi is achieved by H+:Pi symporters, requiring a pH gradient across the plasma membrane, which is generated by ATP-dependent proton pumps (Plassard et al., 2019).
-Similar to plants, Basidiomycota, which form the major clade of fungi that colonized the beech roots in our study, depend on pH-driven H+:Pi symporters (Plassard et al., 2019).
+The uptake of P_i is achieved by $H^+:P_i$ symporters, requiring a pH gradient across the plasma membrane, which is generated by ATP-dependent proton pumps (Plassard et al., 2019).
+Similar to plants, Basidiomycota, which form the major clade of fungi that colonised the beech roots in our study, depend on pH-driven $H^+:P_i$ symporters (Plassard et al., 2019).
 Therefore, it is likely that carbohydrate depletion of the roots caused an energy limitation of P uptake and might have interrupted sucrose signalling that is required for regulation of P uptake.

 It was puzzling that the P concentrations in root tissues were relatively stable despite decreased P uptake.
 Tissue nutrient concentrations are the result of import and export.
 Translocation to aboveground tissues requires the functioning of photosynthesis and transpiration.
-Previous girdling studies showed that these processes decline very slowly over months (Druebert et al., 2009; López et al., 2015).
-For instance, Druebert et al. (2009) found no difference in photosynthesis ten weeks after girdling compared with non-girdled beech trees.
+Previous girdling studies have shown that these processes decline very slowly over months (Druebert et al., 2009; López et al., 2015).
+For instance, Druebert et al. (2009) found no difference in photosynthesis 10 wk after girdling compared with nongirdled beech trees.
 Therefore, it is reasonable to assume that photosynthesis was still unaffected in the current study.
-Moreover, we demonstrated that similar fractions of the newly taken-up P were translocated upstream in girdled and non-girdled young trees.
-Therefore, it is unlikely that the stability of the root P concentrations was the result of lower export from below- to aboveground tissues.
-Our results suggest that P homeostasis was achieved by a combination of biomass trade-off and P resorption from declining roots.
+Moreover, we demonstrated that similar fractions of the newly taken-up P were translocated upstream in girdled and nongirdled young trees.
+Therefore, it is unlikely that the stability of the root P concentrations was the result of lower export from belowground to aboveground tissues.
+Our results suggested that P homeostasis was achieved by a combination of biomass tradeoff and P resorption from declining roots.